bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 some quotation marks while defining values and forgetting to close brackets.

-For example, say there\'s some code where the programmer didn\'t enter the closing bracket.
+For example, say there&apos;s some code where the programmer didn&apos;t enter the closing bracket.

 When the closing bracket is typed, the code becomes functional again.